CQCL/pytket-docs/manual/README.md

 ./build-manual
 ```

 Now the built html pages will appear in the local `docs/manual` directory.

-Its recommended to view the html pages locally after making changes to the source files.
+The manual contains many `jupyter-execute::` directives that run python code when the html is built.
+The manual build is also run on CI whenever changes are pushed to the pytket repository.
+If there is are any code snippets that give errors or warnings then the CI build will fail.

-If you want to make changes to the manual then you can commit changes to the source files on a local branch.
-Note that due to a current limitation of the manual build you will need to also commit changes to the built html file.
+If you are making changes to the manual then it is recommended to build the manual locally check the built html pages.
+If there are no issues then you can commit your change to a local branch and make a pull request.

-For example if edits were made to `manual_backend.rst`.
-The html file `manual_backend.html` will also need to be added to the pull request as well.

-Note that the entire `docs/manual` directory gets deployed whenever a pull request is merged.
-The changes made in the pull request should show up in the github pages site as soon as the workflow run finishes.